PlumpMath/cljdroid/README.md

 # cljdroid

-This sample application is derived from a sample by Mark Grodfrey, but also includes a some use of core async to solve a problem described below for clojurejs.
+This sample application is derived from a sample by Mark Godfrey, but also includes a some use of core async to solve a problem described below for clojurejs.

 Main structure of code pinched from there too: